mrmrs/css-uncut/README.md

 ## Benefits

-Highly grockable
+* Highly grockable
-Easy to read
+* Easy to read
-Faster design by just editing HTML
+* Faster design by just editing HTML
-High performing in browsers
+* High performing in browsers
+* Modular - Take what you want, leave the rest
-16kb total (minified and gzipped)
+* 16kb total (minified and gzipped)

 # License